mprib/caliscope/README.md

 Installation may take a moment...

-### 3. Launch from the command line
+### 3. Launch from the command line {#CLI}

-With the package installed and the virtual environment activated, run the following command to launch the tool:
+With the package installed and the virtual environment activated, the main GUI can be launched by running the following command to launch the tool:

 ```
 pyxy3d
 ```

 A window should pop up and you can proceed with the capture session